Deterministic evolution of gauge fields through a singularity: Proof of continuation under a one-dimensional ansatz

-therefore, we can assign a constant of motion $\varepsilon$ to it, which will remain unchanged along the whole solution.
+which means we can assign a constant of motion $\varepsilon$ to it, which remains unchanged throughout the solution.
 As a result, the geometric degrees of freedom will evolve according to the following effective Hamiltonian constraint:

-We can combine the new term with the potential term present in $\mathcal{H}_{BIX}$.
-For any finite value of $\varepsilon$, we can describe the dynamics of the geometrical degrees of freedom as being controlled by an effective potential given by:
+We can combine the new term $ q_3\, \varepsilon/2$ with the potential term present in $\mathcal{H}_{BIX}$.
+For any finite value of $\varepsilon$, we can describe the dynamics of the geometrical degrees of freedom as being controlled by an effective potential given by

-Now let us demonstrate that the additional term in the potential does not alter the result regarding the continuation through the singularity.
+Now, let us demonstrate that the additional term in the Bianchi-IX potential does not alter the result of the continuation through the singularity.